 The Fund intends to invest in certain MLPs and other entities which may be treated as QPTPs.
 In order to qualify as a RIC, the Fund must, among other requirements described in the SAI, meet certain requirements with respect to the diversification of its assets, including the 25% Limitation.
 A QPTP means a partnership (i) whose interests are traded on an established securities market or readily tradable on a secondary market or the substantial equivalent thereof; (ii) that derives at least 90% of its annual income from (a) dividends, interest, payments with respect to securities loans, and gains from the sale or other disposition of stock, securities or foreign currencies, or other income (including but not limited to gain from options, futures and forward contracts) derived with respect to its business of investing in such stock, securities or foreign currencies, (b) real property rents, (c) gain from the sale or other disposition of real property, (d) the exploration, development, mining or production, processing, refining, transportation (including pipelines transporting gas, oil, or products thereof), or the marketing of any mineral or natural resource (including fertilizer, geothermal energy, and timber), industrial source carbon dioxide, or the transportation or storage of certain fuels, and (e) in the case of a partnership a principal activity of which is the buying and selling of commodities, income and gains from commodities or futures, forwards, and options with respect to commodities; and (iii) that generally derives less than 90% of its annual income from the items listed in (a) above.
 An investment in a royalty trust will be subject to the 25% Limitation if the royalty trust is treated for tax purposes as a QPTP.
 The Fund will monitor its investment in such QPTPs in order to ensure it qualifies as a RIC.
-Please see the discussion in the SAI regarding the consequences if the Fund fails to qualify as a RIC under the
+Please see the discussion in the SAI regarding the consequences if the Fund fails to qualify as a RIC under the Code.

-Code.
 MLPs and other partnerships that the Fund may invest in will deliver Schedules K-1 to the Fund to report its share of income, gains, losses, deductions and credits of the MLP or other partnership.
 A Schedule K-1 may be delayed and may not be received until after the time that the Fund issues its tax reporting statements.
 As a result, the Fund may at times find it necessary to reclassify the amount and character of its distributions to you after it issues you your tax reporting statement.

 "Qualified publicly traded partnership income" within the meaning of Section 199A(e)(5) of the Code is eligible for a 20% deduction by non-corporate taxpayers.
 Qualified publicly traded partnership income is generally income of a "publicly traded partnership" that is not treated as a corporation for U.S. federal income tax purposes that is effectively connected with such entity's trade or business, but does not include certain investment income.
 A "publicly traded partnership" for purposes of this deduction is not the same as a QPTP as defined in the immediately preceding paragraph.
 This deduction, if allowed in full, equates to a maximum effective tax rate of 29.6% (37% top rate applied to income after 20% deduction).
 A RIC, such as the Fund, is currently not permitted to pass the special character of this income through to its shareholders.
 Currently, direct investors in entities that generate "qualified publicly traded partnership income" will enjoy the lower rate, but investors in RICs that invest in such entities will not.
-It is uncertain whether future technical corrections or administrative guidance will address this issue to enable the Fund to pass through the special character of "qualified publicly traded partnership income" to shareholders.
+Unless later extended or made permanent, this 20% deduction will no longer be available for taxable years beginning after December 31, 2025.